 Mark Lever is Chief Executive of the National Autistic Society, the UK’s leading charity for autistic people.
 Mark is also a member of the National Autism Programme Board which oversees the implementation of the strategy for autistic adults.
 Prior to joining the National Autistic Society in 2008, Mark worked for 12 years at the Women’s Royal Voluntary Service (WRVS), holding a range of roles, including, Director of Strategic Development and Operations and then CEO.
 He was previously a partner at accountancy firm Kidsons (now Baker Tilly).
 He is a Cranfield MBA, a member of the Institute of Chartered Accountants and the Chartered Institutes of Personnel and development, and Marketing.

 Alexander Fahie | Founder & CEO

 Ethical Angel was started by Alexander as a passion project while he was working as an investment manager.
-He was initially interested in trying to find correlations between performance and corporate social responsibility campaigns but quickly found that very few companies were utilising their greatest resource, their people.
-He then spent the best part of two years asking questions from those at all levels of business and charities to find out why there was so little interaction between the two sectors.
-Slowly the Ethical Angel solution emerged and is now positioning itself to be the best human resources solution for employee community outreach.
+He was initially interested in trying to find correlations between performance and corporate social responsibility campaigns but quickly found a more concerning correlation - that between performance and employee engagement.
+He then spent the best part of two years exploring how employee engagement could be facilitated through community outreach and building the mechanisms to make it happen.
+Alex is also a trustee of Kidasha, an International NGO supporting children in Nepal.

 Ludovic Williams | Senior Engagement Manager